Arrays and Lists in SQL Server

 If you are in the unfortunate situation that string_split does not work for you and you don't have the permission or authorisation to create functions, what can you do?
 One option is of course to incorporate the function body in your code, but that is not really appealing.

 An alternative that is popular with some people is to convert the list into an XML document.
-This works on all versions from SQL 2005 and up:
+This works on all versions of SQL Server from SQL 2005 and up:

 DECLARE @list nvarchar(MAX) = '1<->99<->22<->33<->45',